-MAQS512: Friends History: Birth, Growth, and Organization (3) – This course provides a survey of the Friends Church from its origins in the 17th century to the present.
-The birth, growth, and organization of Quakerism is examined, along with the role of evangelicalism, distinctive practices, reform efforts, church polity, and the ongoing challenges of cultural relativism and relevancy.
-Special attention is given to the experiences and practices of American Friends in general and of evangelically-minded Friends in specific.
+MAQS512: Quaker History (3) – This course provides a survey of the Friends Church from its origins in the 17 th century to the present.
+Friends history is examined with its distinctive practices, reform efforts, church polity, and the ongoing challenges of cultural relativism and relevancy.
+The worldwide movement of Quakers is studied.

-MAQS522: Evangelical Friends Beliefs (3) – Friends affirm the unity of the true Christian Church while also recognizing the theological contribution that each corporate body makes to the whole.
-This course examines the essential truths of the Christian faith held in common by evangelically-minded Friends, while also exploring the background and biblical basis of several distinctive, evangelical Quaker perspectives.
+MAQS522: Quaker Beliefs (3) – Friends affirm the unity of the true Christian Church, while also recognizing the theological contribution that each corporate body makes to the whole.
+This course examines the essential truths of the Christian faith held in common by Christ-centered Friends, while also exploring the background and biblical basis of several distinctive Quaker perspectives.

-MAQS532: Quaker Classics (3) – This course provides a study of classical literature by prominent Friends leaders, tracing an evangelical theme throughout the story of Quakerism.
+MAQS532: Quaker Classics (3) – This course provides a study of classical literature by prominent Friends leaders, tracing a Christ-centered theme throughout the story of Quakerism.
 Students will learn from the writing of authors such as George Fox, Robert Barclay, and Joseph John Gurney, applying historic Quaker insights to life and ministry today.

-MAQS542: Friends Missions (3) – God has not called Quakers to reach everyone in the world for Christ by themselves, but there is a portion of the Great Commission for which they will be held accountable.
-This course investigates the advent and world-wide spread of Friends through humanitarian aid, the proclamation of the gospel, the planting of churches, and the rise of cross-cultural missions efforts.
+MAQS542: Quaker Missions (3) – God has not called Quakers to reach everyone in the world for Christ by themselves, but there is a portion of the Great Commission for which they will be held accountable.
+This course investigates the advent and worldwide spread of Friends through humanitarian aid, the proclamation of the gospel, the planting of churches, and the rise of cross- cultural missions.
 Special attention is given to the engagement of Friends in world missions over the past 150 years.

 Tuition & Fees